Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Experiments and Results

-Dataset-Specific Settings: \begin{itemize} \item \textbf{QVHighlight:} The model is trained for 150 epochs with a batch size of 128 and a learning rate of 5e-4.
+Dataset-Specific Settings: \begin{itemize} \item \textbf{QVHighlight:} The model is trained on 1xV100 GPU for 150 epochs with a batch size of 128 and a learning rate (lr) of 5e-4.
 We employ the WarmupMultiStepLR scheduler, utilizing 45 warmup steps, with two milestones set at 100 and 125 epochs.
-The learning rate is decayed by a factor of 0.5 at each milestone. \item \textbf{Charades-STA:} The model is trained for 100 epochs with a batch size of 64 and a learning rate of 5e-4.
-Video features are extracted from 1-second clips.
-During training, binary highlight scores were generated based on whether a clip overlapped more than halfway with a relevant moment retrieval interval \item \textbf{TACoS:} The model is trained for 120 epochs with a batch size of 32 and a learning rate of 5e-4.
-Video features are extracted from 2-second clips.
+The lr is decayed by a factor of 0.5 at each milestone. \item \textbf{Charades-STA:} The model is trained on 1xV100 GPU for 100 epochs with a batch size of 64 and a lr of 5e-4.
+Video features are extracted from 1-second clips, as it was done in \cite{BAM_DETR}.
+During training, binary highlight scores were generated based on whether a clip overlapped more than halfway with a relevant moment retrieval interval. \item \textbf{TACoS:} The model is trained on 1xV100 GPU for 120 epochs with a batch size of 32 and a lr of 5e-4.
+Video features are extracted from 2-second, as it was done in \cite{BAM_DETR}.
 Binary highlight scores were generated the same way as in Charades-STA. \end{itemize}